What Is CBD?

 When was CBD legalized in the U.S.?

 In 2014, President Obama signed the Agricultural Act of 2014, also known as the 2014 Farm Bill, which lifted federal restrictions surrounding hemp via the Hemp Pilot Program.
 As explained by the National Conference of State Legislatures, the bill also allowed states and tribes to apply for “primary regulatory authority over the production of hemp in their state or in their tribal territory,” meaning regulations surrounding CBD and other hemp products were different in each state for a few years.

 Then, in December 2018, the 2018 Farm Bill was signed by Congress.
 The bill removed hemp from the Controlled Substances Act, and allowed nationwide interstate commerce of products made from hemp, including CBD.

 Since becoming legal to sell across the country in 2018, CBD has seen a spike in popularity, with people using it to treat a variety of ailments and discomforts.
 It is having a huge moment right now, and Vox suggests that three things have helped accelerate that: the “herbal supplement boom,” the “anxiety economy” (the growing market for products that promise to relieve anxiety and stress), and marijuana’s increasing legalization across the U.S.

 More and more people have started taking CBD after intense workouts to ease muscle pain or fatigue.
-As explained by Clinician Today, it’s common to take an NSAID such as ibuprofen after exercise to aid in muscle recovery.
+It’s common to take an NSAID such as ibuprofen after exercise to aid in muscle recovery.
 However, taking too many NSAIDs can result in side effects like stomach issues, heartburn, liver injury, and easy bruising and bleeding, according to Harvard Health Publishing.
-For that reason, many are turning to CBD, as it is a more natural way of aiding in muscle recovery, according to Clinician Today.
+For that reason, many are turning to CBD, as it is a more natural way of aiding in muscle recovery.